 The upcoming GMC Hummer EV SUV would strike a chord with customers who love wild SUVs.
 However, there’s a whole different set of customers who would rather buy a model that is sleek and dynamic instead, one that is all about sportiness.
 For them, General Motors is working on a radical pure electric Chevrolet Corvette SUV.

 What we know about the Chevrolet Corvette SUV

-GM’s designers are creating several Chevrolet Corvette concepts that can attract a wide range of buyers, people aware of the company’s developments that are yet to be public told Bloomberg.
+GM’s designers are creating several Chevrolet Corvette concepts that can attract a wide range of buyers, people aware of the company’s developments that are yet to be public told Bloomberg in January.
 GM has thought about Corvette derivatives in the past but refrained from taking the risk fearing the nameplate’s dilution.
-However, noting Lamborghini achieve great success globally with its Urus, Ferrari announcing the Purosangue, and a number of other SUV launches or announcements from legacy sports car brands, it could be feeling confident.
+However, noting Lamborghini achieving great success globally with its Urus, Ferrari announcing the Purosangue, and a number of other SUV launches or announcements from legacy sports car brands, it could be feeling differently about this prospect.

 The design concepts should blend the Chevrolet Corvette’s high-performance driving and rakish styling with the comfort- and practicality-focused interior of an SUV.
 The program is internally called Project R or Brand R. One of the sources said that any additional Corvette model would be a pure electric vehicle.